Czech Republic Digital Nomad Visa - 2026 Update

 How Much Does the Czech Republic Digital Nomad Visa Cost?

-In addition to the application fee, applicants should consider other expenses that may arise during the process:
+In addition to the visa fee, applicants should also budget for several other potential expenses during the application process:

-• Document preparation and legalization: Some documents, such as criminal record certificates or translations, may require notarization or apostille services, which can vary in cost depending on your country.
+• Document preparation and legalization: Some documents, such as criminal record certificates or official translations, may need to be notarized or apostilled, depending on the issuing country.

-• Health insurance: Private health insurance is mandatory for the entire duration of your stay, and premiums can vary based on coverage level, age, and pre-existing conditions.
+• Private health insurance: Comprehensive health insurance is required for the entire duration of your stay.
+Costs vary depending on the coverage level, age, and insurer.

-While the main visa fee is straightforward, these additional costs can add up, so it’s important to plan ahead to ensure a smooth and budgeted application process.
+Although the official visa fee itself is relatively modest compared to many other digital nomad visas, these additional costs can add up.
+Planning ahead can help ensure a smooth and well-budgeted application process.

 colorful buildings in czech